Mr. Snerdley tells me that a number of you people have been calling today wanting to talk about the propaganda of the movie 300.

 Well, I feel like laughing my little ass off, folks.

-Can't go study global warming in the North Pole because they got frostbite, and it's so cold or batteries are dying.
+All these arrogant snobs who think they've got all the answers can't go study global warming in the North Pole because they got frostbite and it's so cold her batteries are dying.

 Meanwhile, the polar bears are threatened.